Global Foresight: Preparing for Future Trends

 The curriculum focuses on a range of topics and skills that will allow participants to:

-- Understand future trends and their relevance for organizational leaders
+- Understand future trends and their relevance to organizational leaders

-- Develop strategic foresight tools and learn to anticipate over-the-horizon challenges
+- Develop strategic foresight tools—from identifying drivers of change to building future worlds—and learn to anticipate external challenges

-- Apply the knowledge and skills acquired throughout the program to a dynamic crisis simulation
+- Apply knowledge and skills acquired throughout the program to the workplace

 Seminars